Development of a rational route for vehicles. Calculation of logistics costs for transport

 • modification of cars;

-• organization of freight traffic according to "hard" schedule lines.
+• organization of freight transportation according to “hard” schedule lines.

-Ways to improve the efficiency of freight traffic management are presented graphically in Figure 8.
+Ways to improve the efficiency of freight transportation management are presented graphically in Figure 8.

-Figure 8 - Ways to improve the efficiency of freight traffic management
+Figure 8 - Ways to improve the efficiency of freight transportation management

-The main measures to improve the efficiency of the use of freight cars include:
+The main measures to improve the efficiency of using freight cars include:

 • improvement of freight car designs;

-• transportation management based on "fixed" schedule lines.
+• transportation management based on “hard” schedule threads.

-Measures to improve the efficiency of using freight cars are shown in Figure 9.
+Measures to improve the efficiency of using freight cars are presented in Figure 9.

 Figure 9 - Measures to improve the efficiency of using freight cars

-Routing traffic is one of the key means of accelerating the movement of car traffic through freight stations, reducing transport costs by reducing shunting work at stations; rational use of technical means of the railway infrastructure, reduction of the turnaround time of cars and the need for capital investments for the development of district and marshalling yards.
-An increase in the rate of advance of a routed wagon flow gives an increase in the turnover of working capital in the national economy.
+Transportation routing is one of the key means of accelerating the movement of car traffic through freight stations, reducing transport costs by reducing shunting work at stations; rational use of technical means of railway infrastructure, reduction of wagon turnover time and the need for capital investments in the development of sectional and marshalling stations.
+Increasing the speed of advance of routed car flow results in an increase in turnover working capital in the national economy.

-The effects of routing freight traffic are shown in Figure 10.
+The effects of freight routing are presented in Figure 10.

-Routing allows you to optimize freight traffic taking into account the volume of traffic, direction, distance, length in time, road congestion, traffic sequence, delivery efficiency.
+Routing allows you to optimize cargo flows taking into account the volume of transportation, direction, distance, length in time, road congestion, traffic sequence, and delivery efficiency.

 3.2 Calculation of effects for the cargo owner when routing transportation